pukkapies/urop2019/README.md

 **Experiment 2:**

-Using the same tags and model as the above log-mel-spectrogram experiment above, but this time a cyclical learning rate going between 0.0014/4 and 0.0014 linearly was used.
-In this experiment a slightly bigger batch size of 128 was also used.
+This experiment was used to test the effectiveness of cyclic learning rate () as well as an attempt to try and improve the model.
+To test this we ran an identical run of the above log-mel-spectrogram but instead of a constant learning rate of 0.001 a cyclic learning rate varying linearly between 0.0014/4 was used.

-The parameters used can be found [here](https://github.com/pukkapies/urop2019/blob/master/logmelspectrogram_config_1.json)
+All the parameters used can be found [here](https://github.com/pukkapies/urop2019/blob/master/log-mel-spectrogram-cyclic_config.json)

 ![alt text](https://github.com/pukkapies/urop2019/blob/master/logmelspectrogram_1.png)